-- 4. This Court has subject matter jurisdiction pursuant to 29 U.S.C. § 1132(e)(1). - 5.
-ERISA permits an action in a district where the plan is administered, where the breach took place, or where a defendant resides or may be found.
-29 U.S.C. § 1132(e)(2). - 6.
-Venue is proper in this district pursuant to 29 U.S.C. § 1132(e)(2) because: (1) Defendant Wells Fargo's headquarters is in San Francisco; (2) the Plan is administered in this District; and (3) many of the breaches alleged in the Complaint occurred in this District. - 7.
-This Court has personal jurisdiction over Wells Fargo & Co. because it transacts business in, employs people, and has significant contacts with this District, and because ERISA provides for nationwide service of process. - 8.
-This Court has personal jurisdiction over Wells Fargo Bank, National because it transacts business in, employs people, and has significant contacts with this District, and because ERISA provides for nationwide service of process. - 9.
-This Court has personal jurisdiction over the Employee Benefit Review Committee because it transacts business in and has significant contacts with this District, and because ERISA provides for nationwide service of process.
+4. This Court has subject matter jurisdiction pursuant to 29 U.S.C. § 1132(e)(1).

+5. ERISA permits an action in a district where the plan is administered, where the breach took place, or where a defendant resides or may be found.
+29 U.S.C. § 1132(e)(2).

+6. Venue is proper in this district pursuant to 29 U.S.C. § 1132(e)(2) because the Plan is administered in this District.

+7. This Court has personal jurisdiction over Wells Fargo & Co. because it transacts business in, employs people, and has significant contacts with this District, and because ERISA provides for nationwide service of process.

+8. This Court has personal jurisdiction over Wells Fargo Bank, National Association because it transacts business in, employs people, and has significant contacts with this District, and because ERISA provides for nationwide service of process.

-10. This Court has personal jurisdiction over the Human Resources Committee of the Board d of Dire tors because it transacts business in and has significant contacts with this District, and becau ise ERIS A provides for nationwide service of process.
+9. This Court has personal jurisdiction over the Employee Benefit Review Committee because it transacts business in and has significant contacts with this District, and because ERISA provides for nationwide service of process.

-11. This Court has personal jurisdiction over Galliard Capital Management, Inc. because it transacts business in and has significant contacts with this District, and because ERISA provides for nationwide service of process.
+10. This Court has personal jurisdiction over Galliard Capital Management, Inc. because it transacts business in and has significant contacts with this District, and because ERISA provides for nationwide service of process.